How to Avoid Credit Card Fraud In the New Year

 If you receive one of these phone calls, hang up and block the number.
 You can reach out to your card issuer on your own to check if there is a problem with your account.
 But chances are, everything will be in order.

-If you suspect your credit card has been stolen or hacked, alert your credit card issuer and financial institution immediately.
-The company will cancel your old card to prevent the scammer from making additional charges.
-You’ll be issued a new one so you can complete your shopping.
+If you suspect that your credit card has been stolen or hacked, alert your credit card issuer and financial institution immediately.
+The company will cancel your old card to prevent the scammer from making additional transactions with your information.
+You’ll be issued a new card so that you can complete your shopping.

-Consider placing a credit freeze on your accounts as well, which will make it nearly impossible for the fraudster to open new accounts or take out loans in your name.
+Consider setting up a credit freeze with the credit bureaus as well, which will make it nearly impossible for the fraudster to open new accounts or take out loans in your name.

 This article is for educational purposes only.
 WeStreet makes no representations as to the accuracy, completeness, or specific suitability of any information presented.
 Information provided should not be relied on or interpreted as legal, tax or financial advice.
 Nor does the information directly relate to our products and/or services terms and conditions.